EKG Rhythm Cheat Sheet

 How to read an EKG rhythm step by step

-1. Check the rate — is it slow, normal, or fast?
+1. Check the rate and decide whether it is slow, normal, or fast.

-2. Check the rhythm — is it regular or irregular?
+2. Check the rhythm and ask whether it is regular or irregular.

-3. Look for P waves — is there a P wave before each QRS?
+3. Look for P waves and see if there is a P wave before each QRS.

-4. Look at the QRS — is it narrow or wide?
+4. Look at the QRS and decide whether it is narrow or wide.

 Common EKG rhythms cheat sheet